Two Georgia men hospitalized after ingesting household cleaners to prevent coronavirus

 Both men, whose identities have not been released by authorities, were later transferred to hospital psychiatric wards for observation before being discharged and are expected to be okay, Lopez said in a separate interview with Fox 5 Atlanta.

-Last week, President Trump sparked controversy after suggesting during a White House press briefing that people could, perhaps, be shot with light beams or be injected with bleach to eliminate the coronavirus.
+Last week, President Trump sparked controversy after appearing to suggest during a White House press briefing that light and disinfectants might have the potential to treat the coronavirus.

+After Bill Bryan, the head of the science and technology directorate at the Department of Homeland Security, presented the findings of the federal government's study on sunlight, humidity and temperature's effect on the coronavirus -- as well as various disinfectants on the virus when it is on surfaces -- Trump reacted to the comments.

+"Question that probably some of you are thinking of if you're totally into that world, which I find to be very interesting.
+So supposing we hit the body with a tremendous, whether it's ultraviolet or just very powerful light.
+And I think you said that hasn't been checked but you're going to test it," Trump said, looking over to Bryan.

 White House Press Secretary Kayleigh McEnany later said Trump’s remarks were taken out of context.
 Trump himself said the next day that he was being “sarcastic.”